levonet/action-config-level/README.md

 This action is designed to create a configuration consisting of different levels of configuration files.

-During merging of configuration files, objects that are at higher levels are overridden by objects that are at lower levels.
+During the merging of configuration files, objects that are at higher levels are overridden by objects that are at lower levels.
 In the same way, objects and lists can be supplemented with each lower level of configuration.
 The type of merging is determined by the parameters of the action.